-Carbon has announced the launch of its L1 digital light synthesis system, although they are providing it only to some partners and on a limited basis.
+Carbon has announced the launch of its L1 resin 3D printer, although they are providing it only to some partners and on a limited basis.
 The company also touts it as an important addition to their platform, combining state-of-the-art hardware, software and materials.

 High-Volume DLS Printing